CRHS-CMP621A/css-flexbox-converse-challenge-storm5177337/readme.md

 ![Goal](assets/goal_Converse_Challenge.JPG)

-### There are some over effects that can be observed in this gif.
+### There are some HOVER effects that can be observed in this gif.

 ![](assets/Chuck%20Taylor.gif)